Suzuki Grand Vitara (2022): Overview

-Production of both models started in August 2022 at Toyota Kirloskar Motor's second plant in Bidadi, while sales began in India in September.
-Planned monthly production of both model is targeted at 18,000 to 19,000 units, with the Grand Vitara contributing 13,000 units.
-Exports to African markets are planned.
-In 2022, the vehicle contains 90 percent Indian parts.
+Production of both models started in August 2022 at Toyota Kirloskar Motor's second plant in Bidadi, with sales beginning in India in September.
+The planned monthly production of both models is targeted at 18,000 to 19,000 units, with the Grand Vitara contributing 13,000 units.
+Exports to African markets started in 2023.
+In 2022, it was stated the 90% of the vehicle's parts were sourced in India.

 Markets

 India

-In India, grade levels available for the Grand Vitara are Sigma, Delta, Zeta and Alpha for mild hybrid models, and Zeta+ and Alpha+ for strong hybrid models.
+In India, grade levels available for the Grand Vitara are Sigma, Delta, Zeta, and Alpha for mild hybrid models, and Zeta+ and Alpha+ for strong hybrid models.
 An all-wheel drive model marketed as AllGrip is available for the Alpha grade with manual transmission.
 The model is exclusively available at the Nexa dealership chain reserved for high-end Maruti Suzuki models.

 In January 2023, the CNG version of the K15C engine was introduced for the Grand Vitara.
 The CNG model is only available for Delta and Zeta grades with single manual transmission option.

-For the Urban Cruiser Hyryder, grade levels available in India are E, S, G and V, with the former only available as a mild hybrid.
-An all-wheel drive model is offered for the V mild hybrid grade with manual transmission.
+For the Urban Cruiser Hyryder, grade levels available in India are E, S, G, and V, with the former only available as a mild hybrid.
+An all-wheel-drive model is offered for the V mild hybrid grade with manual transmission.
 CNG models went on sale in January 2023 for S and G grades with manual transmission.

+The Grand Vitara hit a milestone of 200,000 sales within 22 months, while the Hyryder reached 100,000 sales by October 2024.

 Indonesia

-The Grand Vitara was revealed for the Indonesian market at the 30th Indonesia International Motor Show on 16 February 2023, and launched at the 2nd Gaikindo Jakarta Auto Week on 10 March.
-It is only available as mild hybrid models powered by 1.5-litre K15C engine paired with a 6-speed automatic transmission, and is available in GL and GX grade levels.
+On 16 February 2023, the Grand Vitara was revealed for the Indonesian market at the 30th Indonesia International Motor Show.
+Sales later commenced at the 2nd Gaikindo Jakarta Auto Week on 10 March.
+It is only available with a mild hybrid drivetrain powered by the 1.5-litre K15C engine paired with a 6-speed automatic transmission, and is available in GL and GX grade levels.

+GCC

+The Grand Vitara for the GCC markets was unveiled on 1 April 2023.
+It is only available as the mild hybrid powered by a 1.5-litre K15C engine paired with a 6-speed automatic transmission and is available in GL and GLX grade levels.

+The Toyota Urban Cruiser was unveiled on 30 April 2023.
+It is powered by a 1.5-litre K15C engine paired with a mild hybrid system and a 6-speed automatic transmission and is available in GL and GLX grade levels.